GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 ::::{topic} Context

 In 2024, the provinces of Punjab, Sindh, and Balochistan in Pakistan experienced devastating floods due to intense and prolonged rainfall.
+As a result, critical infrastructure, such as health facilities, were impacted and road access to the city of Larkana was severly limited.
 You have already conducted an analysis utilizing actual data from this natural disaster in the [previous exercise](https://giscience.github.io/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.html).
 We now want to visualize our findings on an appealing map that can be printed out or shared with different stakeholders.
 The map will show specific medical centers and healthcare facilities that where impacted by the flooding.
 Additionally, we will visualize the viability of road access to the city of Larkana throughout the flood period.

 The exercise is split into two parts.
 In the first part, you will adjust the symbolisation of the layers for the final map.
 In the second part, you will use the print layout composer to create a finished map that can be printed and distributed.